informalsystems/tm-load-test/README.md

 if `--expect-peers` is not supplied is effectively the `supplied` endpoint selection strategy.

+### Minimum Peer Connectivity
+As of v0.6.0, `tm-load-test` can now wait for a minimum level of P2P connectivity before starting the load testing.
+By using the `--min-peer-connectivity` command line switch, along with `--expect-peers`, one can restrict this.

+What this does under the hood is that it checks how many peers are in each queried peer's address book, and for all reachable peers it checks what the minimum address book size is.
+Once the minimum address book size reaches the configured value, the load testing can begin.

 ### Customizing
 To implement your own client type to load test your own Tendermint ABCI application, see the [`loadtest` package docs here](./pkg/loadtest/README.md).